ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 [//]: # ([author] Julio Cedeño)
-[//]: # ([meta_description] The Luthier-CI Authentication Framework is a structure on which user authentication systems are built in CodeIgniter)
+[//]: # ([meta_description] The Luthier CI Authentication Framework is a structure on which user authentication systems are built in CodeIgniter)

-# Luthier-CI Authentication Framework
+# Luthier CI Authentication Framework

 ### Contents